-The ENGP site is in the Imperial Valley, southeast of the Salton Sea.
+The MBGP site is in the Imperial Valley, southeast of the Salton Sea.
 The Imperial Valley is the southwest part of the Colorado Desert that merges northwestward into the Coachella Valley near the northern shore of the Salton Sea.
-The ENGP site is in a region of the Imperial Valley characterized mostly by agriculture and geothermal power production, with more recent additions of utility scale solar power plants.
-The area surrounding the Plant Site is primarily agricultural land.
+The MBGP is located in a region of the Imperial Valley characterized mostly by agriculture and geothermal power production, with more recent additions of utility scale solar power plants.
+The area surrounding the MBGP site is primarily agriculture land.

-The Project site is bounded by Sinclair Road to the south, Cox Road to the west, and Garst Road to the east.
-The town of Niland is approximately six miles northeast of the plant site, and the town of Calipatria is approximately six miles southeast of the plant site.
-The Sonny Bono Wildlife Refuge Headquarters is approximately 0.6 mile west of the Project.
-The Alamo River is approximately one mile east of the ENGP site, and the New River is approximately six miles southwest.
+The MBGP site is bounded by McDonald Road to the north, Davis Road to the east, and Schrimpf Road to the south.
+The town of Niland is approximately four miles northeast, and the town of Calipatria is approximately seven miles southeast of the plant site.
+The Red Hill Marina County Park is approximately 1.6 miles east of the power plant.
+The Sonny Bono Wildlife Refuge Headquarters is approximately two miles northeast of the power plant.
+The Alamo River is approximately 0.7 miles southwest of the Plant Site and the New River is approximately five miles southwest, respectively.

-The power plant will be located on approximately 63 acres (plant site) of a 160-acre parcel (APN 020-100-038) (Township 11 South, Range 13 East, Section 27, SE 1/4) within Imperial County, California.
-The Project site is located north of the existing Elmore Power Plant.
+The power plant will be located on approximately 63 acres (plant site) of a 160-acre parcel (APN 020-100-007) (Township 11 South, Range 13 East, Section 23, NE 1/4) within the Imperial County, California.

-This location and configuration of the ENGP was selected to most effectively and efficiently use the geothermal resources at the site.
+This location and configuration of MBGP was selected to most effectively and efficiently use geothermal resources at the site.